nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Editing Test Result: `edit`

-Edits an existing test result entry in MedBook when a list of test result entries are being displayed.
+Edits an existing test result entry in MedBook when a list of test result entries is displayed.
 This is except for the NRIC field, which cannot be modified after the creation of the Test Result record.
 At least one field must be filled for the edit command to be valid.